tikv/website/content/docs/dev/concepts/explore-tikv-features/cdc.md

 * `gc-ttl`: The TTL (Time To Live, in seconds) of the service level `GC safepoint` in PD set by TiKV-CDC (optional).
 It's the duration that replication tasks can suspend, defaults to 86400, i.e. 24 hours.
 Note that suspending of replication task will affect the progress of TiKV garbage collection.
 The longer of `gc-ttl`, the longer a changefeed can be paused, but at the same time more obsolete data will be kept and larger space will be occupied.
 Vice versa.
 * `log-file`: The path to which logs are output when the TiKV-CDC process is running (optional).
 If this parameter is not specified, logs are written to the standard output (stdout).
 * `log-level`: The log level when the TiKV-CDC process is running (optional).
 The default value is "info".
-* `ca`: Specifies the path of the CA certificate file in PEM format for TLS connection (optional).
+* `ca`: The path of the CA certificate file in PEM format for TLS connection (optional).
-* `cert`: Specifies the path of the certificate file in PEM format for TLS connection (optional).
+* `cert`: The path of the certificate file in PEM format for TLS connection (optional).
-* `key`: Specifies the path of the private key file in PEM format for TLS connection (optional).
+* `key`: The path of the private key file in PEM format for TLS connection (optional).
-* `cert-allowed-cn`: Specifies the path of the common name in PEM format for TLS connection (optional).
-Use ',' to separate multiple CN.
+* `cert-allowed-cn`: Specifies to verify caller's identity (certificate Common Name, optional).
+Use comma to separate multiple CN.

 ### Maintenance